BEVLM: Distilling Semantic Knowledge from LLMs into Bird's-Eye View Representations: BEV Representation for Spatial Reasoning

 \subsubsection{Single-View Reasoning.}

 We start with DriveLM \textit{object-existence} questions, which are designed for single-view reasoning.
 The quantitative results are presented in \cref{tab:blm_vqa}.
-We first observe that BEV representations show advantages over multi-view inputs.
+We first observe that BEV representations show advantages over single-view inputs.
 Additionally, increasing the size of the LLM from 1B to 8B gives a substantial improvement from \SI{89.8}{\percent} to \SI{94.5}{\percent} accuracy, showing that a more powerful LLM can better utilize relevant information from the token space.
 The 1B LLM processing tokens from B$_{\text{UniAD}}$ achieves \SI{90.8}{\percent} accuracy, which outperforms both I$_{\text{ViT}}$ (\SI{90.3}{\percent}) and I$_{\text{UniAD}}$ (\SI{89.8}{\percent}).
 This confirms the hypothesized benefits of the BEV representation.
 Also here, using the larger 8B LLM yields a substantial improvement to \SI{95.3}{\percent} accuracy, outperforming the equivalent model on I$_{\text{UniAD}}$.
 Similarly, DeepSeek-VL$_{\text{1B}}$ shows the same trend where the B$_{\text{UniAD}}$ surpasses the I$_{\text{ViT}}$ and I$_{\text{UniAD}}$.

 Therefore, even in the context of single-view reasoning tasks, our empirical findings indicate that the BEV representation exhibits a consistent advantage over perspective-view counterparts.
-This observation motivates a more rigorous investigation into the representation gap when subjected to the demands of complex, cross-view spatial reasoning.
+This observation motivates a further investigation into the representation gap when subjected to the demands of complex, cross-view spatial reasoning.